-In the 13 years since the global financial crisis, there’s been a dramatic change in property development finance.
+In the 13 years since the global financial crisis, there’s been a dramatic change in property finance partners.
 Where once banks acted as the default development finance lenders, their risk appetite – particularly on the SME end of the market – has virtually evaporated.

 Enter: private capital lenders.

 Private capital lenders cover every end of the development spectrum – from bridge loans to large-scale structured finance.
 Although they’re not banks, they often take a traditional, bank-like approach to assessing risk and allocating capital.
 And this creates a complex landscape for residential developers to navigate.

 Let’s demystify that landscape.
 Here are 5 big differences between traditional development finance lenders and progressive funding partners, with examples of how the varied approaches affect the SME end of the residential market.

 Difference 1: Flexibility

 The real estate industry is idiosyncratic.
 Every scheme is different, which means every funding package needs to be different, too.
 SME developers often encounter difficulties because traditional development finance lenders follow rigid processes when it comes to approving a deal and allocating funding.
 The outcome of this approach is that strong projects can often slip through the cracks if they don’t tick the right boxes.